jacobnicked/Color-Mode-Changer-for-Windows-10-11/README.md

-# Dark-Mode-for-not-activated-Windows-10-11
+**Dark Mode for Windows 10/11 without activation**
-Windows 10/11 not being activated does not let a user do any personalization, but it is possible to enable dark mode when Windows is not activated
+<p>Windows 10/11 does not allow to personalize it when it is not activated, however, enabling dark mode is possible, despite the lack of activation.</p>